 The Abduction of Seeta

 "Lakshman, see how beautiful this deer is!" said Ram to Lakshman.
 "It has bewitched Seeta's mind.
-I shall catch it and bring it to her.
+I will catch it and bring it to her.
 Stay here and take care of Seeta."

 After saying this, Ram picked up his bow and arrow and began to chase the deer.
 The deer would momentarily disappear from Ram's view, reappearing before him the next instant.
 This game of hide-and-seek angered Ram, but he kept his attention on his goal.
 He finally decided to kill the deer.
 He nocked an arrow and fired; the arrow hissed like a snake and pierced the deer's heart.
 The deer transformed into the demon Mareech, who mimicked Ram's voice and shouted, "Oh, Seeta!
 Oh, Lakshman!"
 He then expired.